wp-plugins/wpnewsman-newsletters/readme.txt

 * First public release.
 Hello World!

 == Upgrade Notice ==

+= 1.6.2 =
+Recommended upgrade.
+The bug that caused sending of multiple copies of email is fixed.

 = 1.6.0 =
 Recommended upgrade.
 This release brings integration with the WordPress Multilingual Plugin http://wpml.org/ and improves overal stability of the plugin.